ibm-cloud-docs/secrets-manager/vault-api.md

 | `name`        | A human-readable name to assign to your certificate authority configuration.        |
 | `type`        | The type of certificate authority that you want to create.
 Allowable values are: `root_certificate_authority`, `intermediate_certificate_authority`. |
 | `[params..]`  | For a complete list of parameters, see [Add a configuration](/apidocs/secrets-manager/secrets-manager-v2#create-configuration){: external}. |
-{: caption="Private certificates engine request parameters" caption-side="top"}
+{: caption="Private certificates engine request parameters" caption-side="bottom"}
 {: #private-cert-secrets-engine-ca-request-params}
 {: tab-title="Private CAs"}
 {: tab-group="vault-add-config-params"}